getstrm/pace/README.md

 ![pace-logo](./assets/pace-logo.svg)

-PACE is the _Policy and Contract Engine_, whose goal is to ensure that data is only used by those allowed, the way it was intended to be used.
+> PACE is the _Policy and Contract Engine_, whose goal is to ensure that data is only used by those allowed, the way it was intended to be used.

-## Motivation
+## Motivation and problem

 Ever wondered if you're allowed to use data within your company?
 Use RBAC to prevent access to certain data by certain people?
 How does a legal department enforce data is used exactly how the agreements state that it should be used?